Overview

 “socially responsible” and this is particularly true of public equity.
 While we screen companies on their

-performance relative to Race and Gender, Economic Inequality, Human Rights, Environment and
+performance relative to Racial Equity, Gender Equity, Economic Inequality, Human Rights,

-Safety, and Corporate Governance, we do not “score” companies.
-Rather, we keep track of issues
+Environment and Safety, and Corporate Governance, we do not “score” companies.
+Rather, we keep

-that we believe are problematic.
-We engage with companies in our Global Equity portfolio through
+track of issues that we believe are problematic.
+We engage with companies in our Global Equity

-targeted shareholder activism (filing shareholder resolutions and directing proxy voting) to address
+portfolio through targeted shareholder activism (filing shareholder resolutions and directing proxy

 Shareholder Activism and Corporate Engagement